- When comparing CT scans vs. MRIs, note that both can help identify cancer as well as other illnesses.

 MRI machines are noisy and usually enclosed.
-Patients who suffer from claustrophobia may have a hard time lying still in the machine for extended periods of time.
+Patients who have claustrophobia may have a hard time lying still in the machine for extended periods of time.
 In this case, an open MRI or sedation could be the answer.
-If you suffer from claustrophobia or anxiety in tight spaces, tell your technologist.
+If you have claustrophobia or anxiety in tight spaces, tell your technologist.

 Scans can last from 30 minutes to an hour, and some people are bothered by the loud noise.
 The technician will likely offer you headphones and a chance to listen to your favorite music or audiobook.

 You will have to lie still during the scan.